 In the absence of an exact side-by-side comparison of precisely matching portfolios, we’ve done some number crunching and come up with what we believe to be a reasonable approximation of the investment performance for both over the past few years.

-Betterment provides a historical performance tool that offers somewhat limited investment return data.
+Betterment once provided a historical performance tool that offered somewhat limited investment return data.
 The screenshot below shows an interactive graph enabling you to calculate returns over various time frames, going all the way back to 2004 (which is a tad meaningless, given the platform was only launched in 2008).

 But in doing our best to maintain a relative apples-to-apples comparison, we blended the performance of the 80% stock allocation with a 70% allocation, because that aligns more consistently with Wealthfront’s stock allocations.
 That produces a blended return of 77.8% over 82 months.
 That works out to an average annual return of just under 8.8%.